protesilaos/modus-themes/README.md

-# Modus themes (Modus Operandi and Modus Vivendi)
+# Modus themes for GNU Emacs (Modus Operandi and Modus Vivendi)

 A pair of highly accessible themes that conform with the WCAG AAA standard for colour contrast between background and foreground combinations (a minimum contrast of 7:1---the highest standard of its kind).
-The Modus themes are also striving to empower users with red-green color deficiency: this is achieved through customisation options that replace all relevant instances of green with blue.
+The Modus themes also strive to empower users with red-green color deficiency: this is achieved through customisation options that replace all relevant instances of green with blue, as well as the overall design of the themes which relies mostly on colours that cover the blue-cyan-magenta side of the spectrum.

 The themes are built into GNU Emacs 28 (development target).
 They are also distributed in several packages formats.

-+ `modus-operandi` is light
++ `modus-operandi` is light.
-+ `modus-vivendi` is dark
++ `modus-vivendi` is dark.

+For some demo content, check:

++ The screenshots of the themes <https://protesilaos.com/modus-themes-pictures/>.
++ My videos on Emacs <https://protesilaos.com/code-casts/>.

 ## Quick setup for the latest version